April 27, 2021 - Meagan Palmer

-Passenger Locater Form: This is a form that must be completed prior to your departure.
-The locator form will help identify if someone you’re traveling with is sick or that you are remaining in quarantine per the specified time.
+Passenger Locator Form: This is a form that must be completed prior to your departure.
+The locator form will help identify if someone you’re traveling with is sick or if you are remaining in quarantine per the specified time.

-Pre-Departure COVID-19 Testing: You’ll need to show proof of a negative COVID-19 test within 72 hours of departing to the UK.
+Pre-Departure COVID-19 Testing: If you are fully vaccinated, there’s no need to take a COVID-19 test prior to departure.
+However, if you aren’t vaccinated, you’ll need to show proof of a negative COVID-19 test within days of arriving in the UK.
 Read the CDC guidelines on testing requirements.
+However,

 Mandatory Quarantine: If visiting the United Kingdom anytime soon, you will be required to quarantine for 10 days upon arrival and potentially take more COVID-19 tests during that time.
 You’ll have to pay for these additional tests prior to your departure.

 Returning to the U.S.: It is required that U.S. citizens provide a negative COVID-19 test within 72 hours of their return flight home to re-enter the U.S. If you contracted COVID-19 while in the UK, you’ll instead need proof of recovery from a licensed doctor.